 Auditions for an exciting Teen Production at the Fine Arts Center of Kershaw County (FAC) are fast approaching.
 Fame, Jr., a collaboration with the FAC and Columbia Children's Theatre will be held Sunday, Sept.
 9 and Monday, Sept.
 10 in the Wood Auditorium at the FAC starting at 6 p.m.
 Fame, Jr. will be directed by Jerry Stevenson, artistic director of the Columbia Children's Theatre (CCT.)
 The auditions are open to 6th graders through age 18.
 There is no audition fee.

-Among the animals available for adoption at the Walter M. Crowe Animal Shelter are Jonser, a 4-month-old male Catahoula hound mix puppy, and Oliver, a 4-month-old male orange and white tabby kitten.
+Among the animals available for adoption at the Walter M. Crowe Animal Shelter are Annie, a 2-year-old female domestic shorthaired cat, and Wheat, a 2-year-old male yellow lab mix dog.
 The adoption donation includes spaying or neutering.
 The shelter, located at the south end of Fair Street and managed by the Kershaw County Humane Society, is open 10 a.m. to 5 p.m.
 Tuesday through Friday and 10 a.m. to 1 p.m.
 Saturday.
 The shelter is closed Sunday and Monday.
-For information on the shelter or to check for a missing pet, call 425-6016 or ...
+For information on the shelter or to check for a missing pet, call 425-6016 or e-mail wcas ...